• Skip to main content

 Can I set up a plan online?

 You can set up a payment plan online through the Mississippi Department of Revenue's website.
-This convenient option allows taxpayers to manage their tax debts efficiently without needing to visit an office in person.
+This convenient option allows individuals and businesses to manage their tax debt efficiently.

 What if I owe multiple tax years?